Aspects of symmetry and topology in the charge density wave phase of 1T-TiSe2: Hamiltonian

-Although the $L_1^{-}$ CDW OP has an $f$-wave symmetry \cite{CastroNeto2001}, the CDW gap functions may be different depending on IRs of the composite bands as we will show later.
-After analysis, we find the gap functions for the $L_1^{-}$ CDW state to the lowest order of $k$,
+Although the $L_1^{-}$ CDW OP has an $f$-wave symmetry \cite{CastroNeto2001}, the CDW gap functions may be of different symmetry depending on IRs of the composite bands as we will show below.
+It can be shown that the gap functions for the $L_1^{-}$ CDW state to the lowest order of $k$ are:

-where $\lambda $, $\lambda ^{\prime }$'s are treated real \cite{suppl}.
-The rest terms can be obtained according to the rotation symmetry Eq. (\ref{gap_s1}).
-The gap functions are regarded as couplings among valence bands at $\Gamma$ and folded conduction bands from $L$'s.
-Assume that the valence bands and conduction bands in the normal state have energy overlap.
-In the small gap limit, the gap functions in Eq. (\ref{gapL1m}) will manifest whether bands cross or anticross according to their mirror or twofold rotation eigenvalues.
-For large gap, multi-band hybridization would fail this picture, and we will resort to topological protection.
+where $\lambda $, $\lambda ^{\prime }$'s are taken to be real.
+The other terms can be obtained using the rotation symmetry, see Appendix \ref{CDWgap_app} for details.
+The gap functions give the couplings among the valence bands at $\Gamma$ and the folded conduction bands from the $L$ points.
+Assuming that the valence and conduction bands in the normal state overlap, in the small gap limit, the gap functions in Eq. (\ref{gapL1m}) will manifest whether bands cross or anticross according to their mirror or twofold rotation eigenvalues.
+For the large gap case, where multi-band hybridizations will be involved, this two-band picture will fail, and we will resort to topological protections.

-In Fig. \ref{fig:bands}(b), we present the band structure of the CDW state considering PLD.
-We can clearly see that the CDW gap size is not small around $\sim 0.1$ eV and the band structure is complex because of many folding bands.
-Consistent with the above theoretical analysis, there are two CDW nodes (band crossings between the conduction and valence bands), one at the $\overline{\Gamma K}$ line and other along the $\overline{\Gamma M}$ line.
+Figure \ref{fig:bands}(b) presents the band structure of the CDW state in the presence of PLD.
+We can see that the CDW gap size ($\sim 0.1$ eV) is not small and the band structure is complex as a result of many band foldings.
+Now there are two CDW nodes (band crossings between the conduction and valence bands), one on the $\overline{\Gamma K}$ line and the other along the $\overline{\Gamma M}$ line.
 Taking into account the rotation and time-reversal symmetries, there are 12 nodes on the $k_z=0$ plane.
-A full BZ exploration of the band structure shows that these nodes persist away from $k_z=0$ plane and constitute the nodal lines in the BZ, which are illustrated in Fig. \ref{fig:bands}(c).
+A full BZ exploration of the band structure shows that these nodes persist away from the $k_z=0$ plane and yield nodal lines in the BZ, see Fig. \ref{fig:bands}(c).
+Band structures for different $k_z$ values are given in Appendix \ref{bands_kz}.